 Nevertheless, I enjoyed my time there.
 It might be the best job I ever had.

-Rue de Jean is my downtown hangout, and I’m show up there around 9:30 on the second Tuesday of each month after my book club disperses.
-What distinguishes the Rue from any of the other bars is Mr. Steve Smoak, a world-class bartender who on a busy night moves with the grace of Nureyev as she slides over to grab a bottle and in one fluid motion scoops ice and pours while seeking eye contact with the next customer.
-When things aren’t busy, he’s a witty raconteur, a cat who knows his way around.
+Rue de Jean is my downtown hangout, and back before the pandemic, I’d show up there around 9:30 on the second Tuesday of each month after my book club dispersed.
+Although he no longer works there, what distinguished the Rue from any of the other bars was Mr. Steve Smoak, a world-class bartender who on a busy night moved with the grace of Nureyev as he glided over to grab a bottle and in one fluid motion scooped ice and poured while seeking eye contact with the next customer.
+When things weren’t busy, he was a witty raconteur, a cat who knew his way around, a latter-day Bosie, if you will.

 Of course, the so-called City of Folly Beach probably has more bars per capita than any other municipality in the Palmetto State.
-I suggest the Surf Bar for visitors and the Jack of Cups for beer connoisseurs, the Sand Dollar for Saturday Night dancing, the soon-to-be-defunct Sunset Cay for sunsets, but, by far, my major hangout is Chico Feo, an outdoor Caribbean bohemian confab of the homeless, the homely, and the hip (though the bartender Charlie is on record as to hating hipsters).
-Like, Smoak at the Rue who reaches for a bottle of Jameson’s when he sees me coming, Charlie or Hank at Chico dips into the cooler an All Day IPA, which costs a mere 3 bucks.
+I suggest the Surf Bar for visitors and the Jack of Cups for beer connoisseurs, the Sand Dollar for Saturday Night dancing, the eponymous Sunset Cay for marsh vistas, but, by far, my major hangout is Chico Feo, an outdoor Caribbean bohemian confab of the homeless, the homely, and the hip.
+The superb bartenders reach for an All Day IPA, which costs a mere 3 bucks, when they see me at a distance parking my bike.

 Some of the clientele are down and out but seem happy, like characters from a Jerry Jeff Walker song.
-In fact, last Saturday, Greg, a homeless regular, chided me for grading my essays at the Jack of Cups.
+When I was teaching, I’d grade essays there on fair-weather Saturdays and Sundays.
+Once, my friend Greg, who was at the time homeless, chided me for grading my essays at the Jack of Cups when the temperatures were what I’d call uncomfortable.
 “You should grade them outdoors,” he said.
 “I don’t think I’ll ever sleep indoors ever again.”
-It said it as if sleeping under a roof was somehow inhibiting.
+He said it as if sleeping under a roof was somehow inhibiting.

-“What about the winter,” I said.
+“What about the winter,” I asked.
 “Don’t you get cold in the winter?”

 “I have a sleeping bag,” he said and smiled and ordered another PBR.